RB Leipzig: Criticism

-Sporting director Ralf Rangnick declared in 2012 that there were actually advantages to working in a new club without deep-rooted traditions.
-He explained that structural changes and staffing decisions could be implemented quickly and flexibly at RB Leipzig, since there are no established hierarchies and less resistance in the environment.
-He further said that he had seen enough examples of traditional clubs which have not made it anywhere.
+Sporting director Ralf Rangnick spoke in 2012 of advantages to working in a new club without tradition.
+Rangnick said structural changes and staffing decisions could be implemented quickly and flexibly at RB Leipzig, because no established hierarchies would get in the way and there would be less resistance in the environment.
+Rangnick also stated that he had seen enough examples of traditional clubs which have not made it anywhere.
 He said that to him, what mattered was if there existed a working philosophy and sustainability.
-The President of the DFB Wolfgang Niersbach said in 2014, with reference to the traditional clubs in Leipzig: "If the big traditional clubs have not managed to establish a serious way back in professional football for years and decades, then nobody should complain if a different approach is taken and this also leads to success".
+The president of the DFB Wolfgang Niersbach, speaking in 2014 with reference to clubs in Leipzig, said: "If the big traditional clubs have not managed to establish a serious way back in professional football for years and decades, then nobody should complain if a different approach is taken and this also leads to success".

-RB Leipzig has also received positive criticism and praise.
-Entrepreneur Michael Kölmel, owner of the Zentralstadion, said in 2009 that Red Bull GmbH was a huge opportunity for Leipzig.
-He has also said that in the end, other football clubs in Leipzig will benefit from RB Leipzig.
-He explained that young players will stay in the area and that the overall level of football in Leipzig will rise.
-Leipzig Deputy Mayor Heiko Rosenthal said in 2010 that RB Leipzig was the "best thing" that could happen to the economical development of Leipzig.
-He has further explained that RB Leipzig will draw attention to Leipzig, and constitute an important component in the future economical representation of the city.
-Blogger Matthias Kiessling argued in 2011 that Red Bull GmbH was offering a more permanent investment than anything Saxony had seen since the fall of the Berlin Wall.
-Leipzig Mayor Burkhard Jung said in 2011 that the investment of Red Bull GmbH in Leipzig was an "incredible gift to the city".
+RB Leipzig has received praise too, from businesspeople and politicians.
+Speaking in 2009, Michael Kölmel, an entrepreneur and owner of the Zentralstadion, said multinational company Red Bull GmbH was a huge opportunity for Leipzig.
+He also assumed that, in the end, other football clubs in Leipzig would benefit from RB Leipzig's creation.
+He based this on the assumption that young players would eventually stay in the area and, according to Kölmel, that the overall level of football in Leipzig would rise.
+Leipzig deputy mayor Heiko Rosenthal, speaking in 2010, said that RB Leipzig was the "best thing" that could happen to the economical development of Leipzig.
+He also believed the RB Leipzig project would bring attention to Leipzig, and that it would constitute an important component in the future economical representation of the city.
+Blogger Matthias Kiessling, who covered RB Leipzig continually from 2010 onwards, suggested in 2011, two years after Red Bull Leipzig had been founded, that Red Bull GmbH had given Saxony a more permanent investment than anything else since the fall of the Berlin Wall.
+Leipzig mayor Burkhard Jung, speaking in 2011, described Red Bull GmbH's involvement in Leipzig as an "incredible gift to the city".
 Dietrich Mateschitz was awarded the prize "Leipziger Lerche" in 2013 for his service to the region.
-Mayor Burkhard Jung praised Dietrich Mateschitz as "honest, ambitious and serious".
-The prize ceremony was for the first time attended by the Minister-president of Saxony, Stanislaw Tillich.
+Mayor Burkhard Jung described him as "honest, ambitious and serious".
+The prize ceremony was for the first time attended by the minister-president of Saxony, Stanislaw Tillich.